Is Hemlock or Cedar Better for a Sauna? Key Differences Explained

 Durability and Longevity

-- Cedar is known for its excellent durability, making it a top choice for saunas.
-It naturally resists rot, decay, and insect damage due to its natural oils.
+- Cedar lasts longer because it naturally fights damage: Cedar is known for its excellent durability, making it a top choice for saunas.
+Its natural oils help protect it from rot, decay, and insect damage, which means it stays strong and lasts for many years with minimal effort.

 Heat Retention and Distribution